jamescrosslin/august-september/README.md

 ## Variables inside the script

-###Changing the number of commits in each day
+You can change the number of commits in each day.
 On line 11 of `commit-day.sh`, the variable `n` exists.
 This will randomly generate a number between 0-6 (i.e., `RANDOM%7`) and then add 10 to it by default.
 You can change this to numbers to suit your preferred commit range:

 between 5 and 10 commits a day:
 ```bash